vmoreira-dev/Showcase/README.md

 ## Overview

-Origin is a lightweight portfolio surface built to present projects with clarity and consistency.
+Origin is a personal portfolio built to present finished work.
-Work is organized as finished systems, emphasizing layout, motion, and visual hierarchy over content volume.
+Projects are displayed as complete systems, with focus on layout, spacing, and visual control.

 View https://vmoreira.dev